hacspec/hacspec/coq_ssprove/README.md

 ```
 the development uses the Jasmin branch of SSProve, meaning you might need to install these from source.

+## Docker

+There is a docker container with the dependencies installed (Coq / Rust) at `ghcr.io/cmester0/hacspec_ssprove:8.15.2`.

 ## Compiling the coq files

 In folder `/coq_ssprove`, type `make`.
 This compiles the coq libraries and the compiled examples, as defined in `_CoqProject`.